SWOT Analysis For Restaurant: Ultimate Guide + AI Prompts for 2025

 Finally, yet importantly, in the SWOT analysis you need the identify all possible external threats to your restaurant.

-An example might be that new cuisine scheduled to be introduced by a restaurant in your neighborhood.
+An example might be a new cuisine scheduled to be introduced by a restaurant in your neighborhood.

 Even if you’re catering to the taste of a specific group of diners, this restaurant threatens your sales by giving everyone a new option come lunchtime.